 As far as one self-proclaimed “business color and branding expert” is concerned, it’s still 1957.
 According to Karen Haller, “Brands use the psychology of color to manipulate you,” according to an article with that headline.

 To prove her point, Haller goes through a color-by-color analysis of packaging colors.
-Some of this analysis is just plain contrary to fact.
+Most of this “analysis” is just plain contrary to fact.

 - Red – “Red is the color of power and passion,” Haller says, connoting “excitement, energy and physical courage.”
 This explains why Coca-Cola, which reflects none of these attributes, has used it for years – not, as Haller says, “in its lettering,” but as a background color.
 The one time Coke did use red lettering – in December, 2011, when they colored their cans white to support a green polar-bear promotion – they provoked a huge consumer backlash and ended up scrapping 1.4 billion white cans.